danijerez/hourglass/README.md

 # ⌛ Hourglass
 ### Build an hourglass with arduino and gyroscope.
 Based on the [Viral Dodhia](https://www.viralsciencecreativity.com/post/arduino-hourglass-with-matrix-display-and-mpu6050) project.
+I have modified some lines of the original code so that the initial calculation is a little faster and the sand moves more fluidly.
 # 🖖 [![Twitter Follow](https://img.shields.io/twitter/follow/d4nijerez?style=social)](https://twitter.com/d4nijerez) ![GitHub Followers](https://img.shields.io/github/followers/danijerez?style=social)

 ## 🗺️ Diagram